Cotel/Android-Comonadic-UI/README.md

 Comonads are the dual of [Monads](https://arrow-kt.io/docs/patterns/monads/).

-A Comonad represents a Space of points.
+> A Comonad represents a Space of points.
 We can consider a UI as a Space of states.
 So we can build a UI with a Comonad as it is a Space of all possible points, and user actions are movements inside this Space.
+[Source](https://speakerdeck.com/wuct/from-declarative-uis-to-comonadic-uis)

-For example, `Store` is a comonadic datatype which holds a state and a render function (lambda) for giving a visual representation of its state.
+For example, [`Store`](app/src/main/java/cotel/comonadic_ui/datatypes/Store.kt) is a comonadic datatype which holds a state and a render function (lambda) for giving a visual representation of its state.
 We can `extract()` the Comonad which means giving a representation of the current point in the Space.
 We can also `move(newState)` the Comonad inside the Space.

 ```kotlin
 class MainActivity : Activity() {